Tuesday

 Preparation:

 1.)
 Prepare your materials: wash glass jar with hot water to clean it.
-I used a shish ka bob skewer and broke it in half - but any thing like that will work.
+I used a shish ka bob skewer and broke it in half - but you can always order real lollipop sticks online.

 2.)
 Wet your wooden skewer and roll it in granulated sugar. this base layer will give the sugar crystals something to "grab" when they start forming.
 Attach the skewers with tape to a pencil to lay across the top of the jar.
 Set the skewers attached to the pencil aside to let dry while you prepare your sugar syrup.